ION-Robotics-Development/design-101/README.md

 ## About DESIGN-101

 The "DESIGN-101" repository is a collection of content and projects related to the DESIGN-101 contest hosted by TurkTelekom at Izmir Institute of Technology (IZTECH).
-Current project is about creating a chatbot that will help automate customer service and reduce the cost of operating.
+Current project is about reducing scams by phone calls and automate the process of flagging suspicious scammers using fine-tuned artifical intelligence.

 ## Prerequisites